TanmayPatil105/verse/wiki/README.md

 - Click `Show Client Secret`.

-We have our Client ID and Client Secret.
+We have our Client ID and Client Secret.\
 We'll need them to generate the Refresh token.

 1. Authorize with [scopes](https://developer.spotify.com/documentation/web-api/concepts/authorization#list-of-scopes) and retrieve code parameter

-After running the following bash script in your terminal, you'll be redirected to a url "http://localhost:3000/callback?code=O3rnwd...9Ajd"\
+After running the following bash script in your terminal, you'll be redirected to a url `http://localhost:3000/callback?code=O3rnwd...9Ajd` \
 Extract the code parameter from it, we'll need it!

 ```bash